 How much is it going to cost?

 Your cost depends on where you come from.
-For complete cost structures, see the Business Office section of this catalog or go online.
+For complete cost structures, visit the Business Office website.

 Am I eligible for financial aid?